 FREQUENTLY ASKED QUESTIONS (FAQs)

-♦ Where is the 2018 Miss Nationwide Pageant being held?
+♦ Where are the 2018 Nationwide Pageants being held?

-The 2018 Miss Nationwide Pageant will be held in June 2018.
-In an effort to keep contestant expenses as low as possible, but continue to provide an excellent pageant experience, the Nationwide Pageant will be held in the Omaha, Nebraska metro area!
+The 2018 Miss & Mrs. Nationwide Pageants will be held in July 2018.
+In an effort to keep contestant expenses as low as possible, but continue to provide an excellent pageant experience, the Nationwide Pageants will be held in the Omaha, Nebraska metro area!

 ♦ Why is the next pageant not in 2017?